 - Take off the defective wheel cylinder

-- Remove the vacuum hose on the brake line and thread it into the new brake pot by hand
+- Remove the vacuum hose from the brake line and thread it into the new brake pot by hand

 - Fix the new pot as you removed the old one